bokulich-lab/moshpit-docs/moshpit_docs/chapters/functional-annotation.md

 ```

 ## Let's have a look at our CAZymes functional diversity!
-We will again start by calculating Bray-curtis beta diversity matrix.
+We will start by calculating Bray-curtis beta diversity matrix.

 ```{code-cell}
 qiime diversity beta \